- Latin America

 As a person over the age of 40, it’s essential to talk with an experienced ITA Admissions Advisor so you can discuss your specific questions and work together to create a realistic plan for teaching overseas or online.
 Here at ITA, we work one-on-one with every prospective teacher to answer all of your questions and craft a plan before you commit to enrolling in one of our TEFL courses.

-Related Resources: Check out the Teaching Abroad Over 40 section of our blog to read Q&As and stories from other ITA alumni that are 40+ and teaching English in many other countries!
+- Visit the Teaching Abroad Over 40 section of our blog to read articles and Q&As from ITA alumni that are over 40 and teaching English abroad and online!

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.